marvintv/marvintv/README.md

 - You can read more about my journey and technical insights on my blog: [https://marvintv.github.io/posts/](https://marvintv.github.io/posts/) ✍️

+## my philosphy
+- be a good person 🤝
+- lead by example
+- make great things
 ---

 *""Be water, my friend.
 Empty your mind, be formless, shapeless — like water. - Bruce Lee 🌊"* ❄️